Australian Government Bureau of Meteorology

 DAMAGING WINDS for the following areas:

-Over ELEVATED INLAND parts of the NORTH EAST and EAST COAST: Strong northwesterly winds with DAMAGING WIND GUSTS of around 100 km/h are possible into the early evening.
+For CENTRAL and EASTERN parts: Strong northwesterly winds averaging 50 to 60 km/h with DAMAGING WIND GUSTS of around 100 km/h are possible until late tonight.

 The State Emergency Service advises that people should: